 Instructions

-- For the scones: In a large bowl, combine the flour, baking powder, salt, and sugar.
+- Make the scones: In a large bowl, combine the flour, sugar, baking powder, and salt.

 - Grate the butter using a box grater and toss it into the flour mixture a little at a time.
 Once all the butter is grated, use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear.

-- Gather the dough, and flatten into a disk.
-Use a bench scraper to release the dough from the mat.
-Cover with plastic wrap, and refrigerate the dough at least 20 minutes or up to overnight.
+- Gather the dough, and flatten it into a 6-inch disk (if you want square scones, shape the dough into a rectangle with the short side about 4-inches long).
+Use a bench scraper to release the dough, if needed.
+Cover with plastic wrap, and refrigerate the dough at least 30 minutes or up to overnight.

-- Place the scones about 2-inches apart on a half baking sheet pan covered in a Silpat silicone mat or parchment paper.
+- Place the scones about 2-inches apart on the prepared baking pan.
 Press in the reserved dried cranberries on the tops of the scones.
-Brush the tops of each scone with heavy cream and sprinkle on some coarse sugar.
+Brush the tops of each scone with heavy cream and sprinkle with coarse sugar.

 - Place the cooling rack back on the baking pan to catch the drips.
-Drizzle the glaze on the still-warm scones and allow to set.
+Drizzle the glaze on the and allow to set.

 - Serve the scones warm or at room temperature and enjoy!

-- The yield is generally about 8 scones (that's what I get from a circle cut into wedges or with a 3-inch round cookie cutter), but yours may vary.
+- The yield is generally about 8 scones (that's what I get from a circle cut into wedges or with a 3-inch round cookie cutter), and up to 12 (cutting the square scones).
+Your yield may vary.

 Lyra says